gkdsn-com/studionari/_projects/modular-by-mensah.md

   - type: _section_text
     size: one
     meaningful: text block 1
-    textOne: "## **We teamed up with typographer Margot Levique and partnered with designer Kusheda Mensah, to create visual identity for her highly revered furniture design studio, Modular by Mensah.
-As the name would suggest, Mensah’s artistic remedy comes in the form of her interlocking modular pieces of furniture, providing a fun yet considered take on functional living environments.**"
+    textOne: "## We teamed up with typographer Margot Levique and partnered with designer Kusheda Mensah, to create visual identity for her highly revered furniture design studio, Modular by Mensah.
+As the name would suggest, Mensah’s artistic remedy comes in the form of her interlocking modular pieces of furniture, providing a fun yet considered take on functional living environments."
   - type: _section_image
     size: fill
     image: /assets/uploads/modularbymensah_nari_21-08.jpg